ducktyper-ai/quackverse/docs/quackcore-integrations-comprehensive-guide.md

 ## Introduction

-The `quackcore.integrations.core` module provides a robust framework for connecting QuackCore to external services and platforms.
+The `quack_core.integrations.core` module provides a robust framework for connecting QuackCore to external services and platforms.
 This guide will walk you through the fundamentals and advanced concepts needed to build effective, maintainable integrations.

 **What is an integration?**